wojciech-galan/Viral_feature_extractor/README.rst

 Windows installation issues
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-pip fails when installing apsw (at leas on Win7), so you have to install it manually.
+pip fails when installing apsw (at least on Win7), so you have to install it manually.

 Source code